rspec/rspec-dev/README.markdown

 The safest bet is to use rvm with an rvm installed ruby (not system ruby) and a clean gemset dedicated to rspec-dev:

-    rvm use 1.8.7 # or whatever version of Ruby you prefer rvm gemset create rspec-dev
+    rvm 1.9.2@rspec-dev --create # or whatever version of Ruby you prefer
-    rvm gemset use rspec-dev

 Windows users can use pik instead of rvm.